isc-projects/kea/doc/sphinx/arm/agent.rst

 specified with ``parameters``.

 Please consult :ref:`logging` for the details on how to configure logging.
-The CA's root logger's name is ``kea-ctrl-agent``, as given in the example above.
+The CA's root logger's name is :iscman:`kea-ctrl-agent`, as given in the example above.

 .. _agent-secure-connection: